mattam82/Coq-Equations/README.md

 in your own directory.
 E.g. on Ubuntu, you would prefix the command with `sudo` and then enter your user account password when prompted.

+## HoTT Variant

+The HoTT variant of Equations currently requires a version of Coq master and a modification of the HoTT library which can be built using:

+    ./configure.sh HoTT

+This will clone a branch of HoTT and build it in Equations-HoTT, then one can make Equations and its library using:

+    make